-ALU Overflow Latch Mode
+2.2.6 ALU Overflow Latch Mode

-The ALU overflow latch mode, causes the AV bit to "stick" once it is set.
-This feature is enabled or disabled by executing the ena av_latch and dis av_latch instructions, respectively, or by setting or clearing bit 2 in the MSTAT register.
-The ALU overflow latch mode is disabled by default upon reset.
-When an ALU overflow occurs and the overflow latch mode is enabled, the AV bit of the ASTAT register is set and remains set, even if subsequent ALU operations do not generate overflows.
-In the overflow latch mode, AV can only be cleared by directly writing a zero to bit 2 of the ASTAT register via the internal DMD bus.
+The ALU overflow latch mode, enabled by setting bit 2 in the mode status register (MSTAT), causes the AV bit to "stick" once it is set.
+In this mode, when an ALU overflow occurs, AV will be set and remain set, even if subsequent ALU operations do not generate overflows.
+In this mode, AV can only be cleared by writing a zero to it directly from the DMD bus.